sparkflows/sparkflows-docs/docs/installation/python-install-linux.rst

 Install Python 3 (if not there)
 ----------------

-  * sudo yum install python36
+  * sudo yum install python3 -y

 Create Python virtual environment & Activate it
 ---------------------------------